 A HCC is almost horizontal provided the fluids are in gravitational equilibrium.
-This can be used to reduce and calibrate the well path true vertical depth (TVD) uncertainties.
+This can be used to reduce and calibrate the well path TVD uncertainties.

-The SD of the well path TVD uncertainty can be specified in the COHIBA well points files (Table 6.3) or using a well path TVD uncertainty log using <wellpath-TVD-SD-log-name>.
+The SD of the well path TVD uncertainty can be specified in the COHIBA well points files (Table 6.4) or using a well path TVD uncertainty log using <wellpath-TVD-SD-log-name>.
 The correlation between well points is determined by the <wellpath-TVD-SD-range>.

-13.1.2.1 Linking a HCC to spill points
+13.1.3 Linking a HCC to spill points